 Kenneth Weatherwax is a founding and co-Managing Partner of Lowenstein & Weatherwax LLP.
-A Princeton-trained engineer and Irell & Manella-trained attorney, Mr. Weatherwax is a nationally recognized patent litigator in proceedings before the patent office and the courts, including active matters ranging from the United States Patent Trial and Appeal Board (“PTAB”) to the United States Supreme Court.
+A Princeton-trained engineer, Mr. Weatherwax is a nationally recognized patent litigator in proceedings before the patent office and the courts, including active matters ranging from the United States Patent Trial and Appeal Board (“PTAB”) to the United States Supreme Court.

 Mr. Weatherwax’s practice focuses on sophisticated patent litigations in all phases from pre-filing through appeal.
 His successful post-grant practice before the USPTO’s PTAB, in inter partes review (“IPR”), covered business method patent (“CBM”) review, and inter partes reexamination proceedings, is one of the most active in the country and has achieved excellent results for his clients in these exceptionally difficult forums.
-He has been recognized by Docket Navigator as one of the “top attorneys in the PTAB,” and his firm Lowenstein & Weatherwax LLP was recognized by Patexia in 2017 as achieving the third highest historical success rate among IPR counsel who regularly represent patent owners.
+He has been recognized by Docket Navigator as one of the “top attorneys in the PTAB,” and his firm Lowenstein & Weatherwax LLP was recognized by Patexia in 2018 as the best-performing law firm in the history of inter partes review proceedings before the U.S. Patent and Trademark Office.
 Mr. Weatherwax’s appellate practice includes, at the highest level, the United States Supreme Court, such as the recent 2013 patent licensing matter Kimble v.
 Marvel Entertainment, in which he helped lead the legal team that secured a grant of certiorari over the government’s opposition.
 His patent practice also extends to pre-litigation intellectual property counseling, licensing, and patent interferences.

 In addition to his client practice, Mr. Weatherwax regularly writes on intellectual property topics.
-His articles have appeared in publications such as the Journal of the Patent & Trademark Office Society, the Intellectual Property & Technology Law Journal, the Los Angeles Daily Journal, and IPEG.
+His articles have appeared in publications such as the Daily Recorder, the Journal of the Patent & Trademark Office Society, the Intellectual Property & Technology Law Journal, the Los Angeles Daily Journal, and IPEG and he is regularly quoted in publications such as Law360.
 He also co-wrote Chapter 3 of Patent Litigation (Laurence Pretty, 1st ed.), the leading treatise on patent litigation and trial strategy.
 Mr. Weatherwax has been selected as a “Super Lawyer” in Southern California by Los Angeles Magazine for each of the last several years.

 Mr. Weatherwax practiced for many years at the famed patent and general litigation firm of Irell & Manella, LLP in Los Angeles.
 He served as law clerk to the Honorable Judge Robert Beezer of the United States Court of Appeals for the Ninth Circuit.
 Mr. Weatherwax received his juris doctor degree from the University of California-Davis Martin Luther King, Jr. School of Law, where he received the honor of the Order of the Coif.